frascalise/frascalise/README.md

 📖 I'm studying at university

-⚡ I have worked on several projects, both alone and in a team
+⚡ I have worked on several projects, both alone and in team

 <br/>